-As required by section 1730-L (3) of Act 46-2010, an act amending the act of April 9, 1929 (P L.343, No.176), known as The Fiscal Code, the Department of Revenue hereby submits to the Pennsylvania General Assembly the annual report concerning the Enhanced Revenue Collection Account (ERCA).
+As required by section 1730-L (3) of Act 46-2010, an act amending the act of April 9, 1929 (P.L.343, No.176), known as The Fiscal Code, the Department of Revenue hereby submits to the Pennsylvania General Assembly the annual report concerning the Enhanced Revenue Collection Account (ERCA).

 According to Act 46, the Department of Revenue shall furnish an annual report to the Governor, the Majority and Minority Chairs of the Appropriations Committee of the Senate, and the Majority and Minority Chairs of the Appropriations Committee of the House of Representatives by June 1 annually.
 The report provides a detailed breakdown of the Department's administrative costs in implementing the program.
-The report also provides the total amount of revenue collected and refunds avoided by the program These revenues are also broken down by tax type.
+The report also provides the total amount of revenue collected and refunds avoided by the program.
+These revenues are also broken down by tax type

-The \$25.0 million investment in Revenue enforcement efforts generated \$315.2 million through May 2017.
-The program surpassed its goal of \$281.4 million in April 2017, generating a 1,161 percent return on the investment.
-At this pace, the program will have generated nearly \$1.0 million in additional tax revenue per employee dedicated to the effort.
+The \$30.0 million investment in Revenue enforcement efforts generated \$379.7 million through May 2018.
+The program surpassed its goal of \$366 million in May 2018, generating a 1,166 percent return on the investment.
+At this pace, the program will have generated over \$1.0 million in additional tax revenue per employee dedicated to the effort.